 At ICV Manhattan 2016, our second event hosted in a major city, we convened more than 100 Family Offices and Fund Investors managing more than $2 trillion in combined assets.
 We featured over 70 speakers, including leading Industry-focused Institutional Investors (e.g., agriculture, entertainment, financial, healthcare, technology), CEOs, Ambassadors, Civil Society Leaders, distinguished Economists, Futurists, New York Times bestselling authors, famous Artists, a Nobel Peace Laureate, and a 27-piece orchestra.
 CNBC conducted an interview during the event.

 In 2017, we expanded into healthcare innovation with ICV Philadelphia, the first large-scale investor conference hosted at an academic medical center.
-Not just another healthcare conference, ICV Philadelphia brought together Family Offices, Fund Investors, Key Opinion Leaders, Academia and Chief Executives to mobilize capital towards treatments capable of curing a myriad of illnesses, thus helping people to live longer, with less pain, and profoundly improve countless lives.
+Not just another healthcare conference, ICV Philadelphia at Thomas Jefferson University and Jefferson Health brought together Family Offices, Fund Investors, Key Opinion Leaders, Academia and Chief Executives to mobilize capital towards treatments capable of curing a myriad of illnesses, thus helping people to live longer, with less pain, and profoundly improve countless lives.
 CBS conducted interviews during the event.

 Today, ICV connects change makers with investors who by virtue and wealth advance corporate responsibility, capitalize businesses at significant levels, and influence systemic change.
 We are mobilizing trillions of dollars to find solutions to the world’s greatest challenges.